17312 Crenshaw Blvd

 Hello.
 My name is Roy Kaiser.

-I've been buying and selling record albums for over twenty years.
+I've been buying and selling vinyl record albums and 45's for twenty five years.

 I started out working at Peanut Records at 1857 Pacific Coast Highway in 1989.

 Peanut was what was known as an Independent record store.
 We were known for carrying Hard Rock, Punk, and Metal.

 Besides carrying new product, we also dealt in used vinyl, cassettes, and CD's.

 Eventually, I started looking for vinyl at the Harbor College Swap Meet.

 Between the used LP's at the store and the records I saw at the swap meet, I started piecing together a history of vinyl